Cycling's best free and paid apps: There's a lot more than just Strava

 Flare (formerly Busby)

-Flare is a free safety cycling app that offers features such as incident detection, incident prevention, by alerting other road users to your whereabouts, and easy to use near-miss reporting.
+It turns your phone into an incident detection, prevention, and easy-to-use near-miss reporting device and it’s gaining popularity with cyclists.
 If a user is involved in an incident, Flare gives them 30 seconds to move or respond.
-If there is no response their location is sent to emergency contacts so help can arrive quickly.
+If there is no response, or an SOS is activated, a location is sent to emergency contacts so help can arrive quickly.
+An SOS can be sent any time that a user is feeling threatened or vulnerable.

-Free incident detection and contact alerting are available for all, but with the free version you only get one emergency contact, whereas you can add up to five if you upgrade to the premium membership.
+Free incident detection and contact alerting are available for all, but with the free version you only get one emergency contact, whereas you can add up to five if you upgrade to the Premium membership.

 Available for: iOS and Android

-Price: Free (or £1.99/~$2.41 monthly, £19.99/~24.22 yearly)
+Price: Free (or £1.99/~$2.41 monthly, £19.99/~$24.22 yearly for Premium)

 Website: www.flaresafety.com